dof-dss/nidirect-drupal/.circleci/README.md

 https://github.com/dof-dss/nidirect-site-modules contains code that we want to validate against coding standards and deprecated code.
 We can't run UI tests or kernel test here because we would need the full set of services and fully working Drupal install to do this.

-Updates to supporting repos (new tags) will require a change to the `composer.lock` file in this project, triggering the required full build steps/checks before a release is potentially created and providing a much better chance of spotting issues before they might be deployed.
+Updates to supporting repos (new tags) will require a change to the `composer.lock` file in this project, triggering the required full build steps/checks before a release is created and providing a much better chance of spotting issues before they might be deployed.